Birding Station to Station

 Early departure for San Vito.
 Begin with high-elevation birding in the Paramo ecosystem, seeking specialties like the Volcano Junco and Timberline Wren.
 Continue south, stopping at PINDECO Pineapple Plantation where the edge habitats and fields attract raptors and open-country birds.
 With luck you’ll find the elusive Rosy-Thrush Tanager.
 Late afternoon arrival at Las Cruces Biological Station.

-Day 7: Las Cruces Biological Station
+Day 7: Birdwatching at Las Cruces Biological Station & Wilson Botanical Garden

 Full day exploring Las Cruces and the adjacent Wilson Botanical Gardens.
 This mid-elevation site features incredible bird diversity including Turquoise Cotinga, Fiery-billed Aracari, and Orange-collared Manakin.
 The botanical gardens host numerous hummingbird species, colorful tanagers and much more.